thegreatbey/tracker/README.md

 # Welcome to your Expo app 👋
-Habit tracker to get used to the process
+Habit tracker to get used to the process of building mobile AND web apps

 ##Scope
 -add a daily habit to track